Bangladeshi English literature: Raja Ram Mohan Roy (1774–1833)

-Raja Ram Mohan Roy (1774–1833) is the renaissance icon of Bangla literature.
-He is more remembered for his social reforms.
-Yet, he was a man who made an invaluable contribution to the establishment of English not only as a valuable medium of education but also as the first moral essayist of Bengali English literature.
+Raja Ram Mohan Roy (1774–1833) is a foundational figure in Bangla literature.
+He is remembered for his social reforms, but he also contributed to the spread of English by establishing it as a medium of education and as the first moral essayist of BEL.
+Ram Mohan Roy was important for motivating the British Raj to establish Hindu college and introducing English as a medium of instruction.
+Chakraborty states that:

-The Hindu College has garnered due evaluation for its contributing influence in catering for English as a valued medium of instruction.
-Here, the name Ram Mohan Roy must claim the position of having motivated the British Raj to establish this college, as Chakraborty states:

-This compelled the courier Ram Mohan Roy to aid the native gentry as well as the government to establish a formal institution for exercising secular ideologies, which are far distant from Indian metaphysics and mythology.
+To solve this, Ram Mohan Roy aided the native gentry as well as the government to establish a formal institution for teaching secular ideologies, rather than Indian metaphysics and mythology.

-Again, the contribution stated previously transcends Ram Mohan to the sphere of social reformation.
-And, his contribution to reach the ceiling of modernity in Bangla literature through the inception of the renaissance is also amplified.
-In contrast, his name has been little mentioned regarding English literature written by Bengalis; Bangladeshi history writers have tersely alluded to his name as if it were taboo to create an accolade of a few sentences for him.
-Askari has felt expiated only to refer Williams with his remarks for that personnel: "Raja Ram Mohan Roy, the father of the Bengali Renaissance, was also the 'father of Indian literature in English'".

-The one sentence statement by Askari notes the exemplary impact over English literature in the Bongo Region as it states:

-"He was the pioneer of a literary trend that has extended over a vast area of the subcontinent, including Bangladesh".

-While in Rangpur, Ram Mohan took a lively interest in the political development in England and Europe.
-He used to read avidly all the journals and newspapers that Digby got from England, and thereby not only improved his knowledge of English which he had started to learn at the age of twenty-two, but also acquired considerable knowledge of European political thought.
-Through Digby it is evident that Ram Mohan was attracted by the political liberalism prevailing in Europe at that time.
+Rashid Askari wrote that "Raja Ram Mohan Roy ..., the father of the Bengali Renaissance, was also the 'father of Indian literature in English'".
+Askari further notes that "[h]e was the pioneer of a literary trend that has extended over a vast area of the subcontinent, including Bangladesh".
+While in Rangpur, Ram Mohan took an interest in political developments in England and Europe.
+He read all the journals and newspapers that Digby got from England, and thereby not only improved his knowledge of English, which he had started to learn at the age of twenty-two, but also acquired considerable knowledge of European political thought.

 Ghose has made a thorough discussion on the English work of Ram Mohan Roy.
-The following lists sketch the man's effort to social and political reformations from the perspectives of liberalism.

-Thus, the emergence of Ram Muhan Roy, the establishment of the Hindu College and the Minutes of Macaulay helped the emergence of English in the Bengal region, which afforded those in the Bangla region the opportunity to create literature through English.
+The following lists sketch the man's effort for social and political reforms from the perspectives of liberalism.
+The emergence of Ram Muhan Roy, the establishment of the Hindu College, and Macaulay's Minutes helped the emergence of English in the Bengal region.
+At this point, English literature writing in the Bangla region became much more accessible and common.